jhpyle/docassemble/_docs/helloworld.md

 ## <a name="pypi"></a>Storing on PyPI

+A **docassemble** package is really just a regular [Python] package.
-You can share your package on [PyPI], the central repository for [Python] software, so that other people can install your package on their servers.
+It follows all of the conventions of [Python] software package distribution.
+As a result, you can share your package on [PyPI], the central repository for [Python] software.
+This means that other people can install your package on their servers, just as they would install any [Python] software.

 This section of the tutorial will explain how to upload the `docassemble.helloworld` package to [PyPI], but keep in mind that if